devplayer0/fyp/report.md

-Works in exactly the same manner as `load()`, but defers the actual operation to a point in time when the program counter reaches the provided value, taking advantage of gem5's event-based architecture. `PCEvent` is a type of event provided by gem5 that is processed when the program counter equals a certain value. `LoadEvent` extends this class with a `process()` method that simply performs the same operation as `load()`. `loadWhen()` queues an
+Works in exactly the same manner as `load()`, but defers the actual operation to a point in time when the program counter reaches the provided value, taking advantage of gem5's event-based architecture.
+The use of this function is to get around certain initialization routines which can zero out space allocated for test data (in the `.bss` section). `PCEvent` is a type of event provided by gem5 that is processed when the program counter equals a certain value. `LoadEvent` extends this class with a `process()` method that simply performs the same operation as `load()`. `loadWhen()` queues an